-There are two larger intrusive carbonatite bodies related to a specific magmatic phase combined as Lofdal Intrusive Complex.
+There are two larger intrusive carbonatite bodies related to an early magmatic phase combined as Lofdal Intrusive Complex.
 The Main Intrusion is an early stage calcitic body some two kilometers in strike length which does not carry significant amounts of rare earths but has potential for niobium and uranium mineralization.
-The smaller Emanya plug is some 350 meters in diameter in outcrop and carries anomalous concentrations of rare earths typically in the range of 0.2-1% TREO but is not enriched in heavy rare earths.
+The smaller Emanya plug is some 350 meters in diameter in outcrop and carries anomalous concentrations of rare earths typically in the range of 0.2-1% TREO, however largely light rare earths.

 Detailed mineralogical studies have confirmed that the principal heavy rare earth mineral at Lofdal is xenotime.
 The potential ore mineral assemblage has accessory thorite with an average thorium content of the Area 4 deposit of only 326 ppm.
 Grain size and habit are variable with ore minerals being generally fine- to very fine-grained with much of the potential ore minerals averaging 15-20 microns but locally reaching up to 150 microns.

-Figure 2 - General geology of EPL 3400 showing the location of the Area 4 and Area 2B Deposits in relation to other structures with rare earth mineralisation
+Figure 2 - General geology of the Lofdal project showing the location of the Area 4 and Area 2B Deposits in relation to other structures with rare earth mineralisation i) Drilling Program (2020)